 I was born in 1969.
-I was 15 years old when my favourite band “The Smiths” came out with the album “Meat is Murder.”
-This album was literally the soundtrack of my teenage years.
-We were the cool kids and Morrissey was our God.
+I was 15 years old when my favorite band “The Smiths” came out with the album “Meat is Murder.”
+This album was the soundtrack of my teenage years.
+We were the cool kids, and Morrissey was our God.
 I listened to this album over and over again completely oblivious to Morrissey’s message.
 How could we?
 We were the intimidating kids.
-We dressed in black from head to toe, stuck pins through our clothes and bodies, drank and smoked heavily, and wrote anarchy signs all over the subway stations, not realizing what any of it really meant.
+We dressed in black from head to toe, stuck pins through our clothes and bodies, drank and smoked heavily, and wrote anarchy signs all over the subway stations, not realizing what any of it meant.
 Now meat was murder??
 What the F***!!
 Did Morrissey lose his mind?
 I thought.
-I must of sang the lyrics to this song a million times over and over in my egotistical “alternative” teenage head.
-I was totally unaware of the message.
-What was Morrissey talking about?
+I must have sung the lyrics to this song a million times over and over in my egotistical “alternative” teenage head.
+I was unaware of the message.
+What was Morrissey ‘s point?
 Surely he didn’t want us to abandon our anti-establishment mission of anarchy to become vegans!?
 How dare he mess with us!

 Vegetarians, we thought in those days, were hippies in California doing macrame and wearing flowery dresses.
 I just didn’t identify, even though the God of my World was a vegan.
 I could not nor would not at the time come close to understanding what was going on in Morrissey’s head.

 But the seed had been planted.
-I pondered the issue and a few years later, without telling any of my friends of course, I read a book called a “Diet for a Small Planet” by Frances Moore Lappé, which was the first major book to note the environmental impact of meat production as a waste and the underlying cause of the global food scarcity.
-My heart sank and my thoughts changed, but I definitely lacked the courage to follow through with action.
+I pondered the issue, and a few years later, without telling any of my friends, of course, I read a book called a “Diet for a Small Planet” by Frances Moore Lappé.
+This book is one of the first to note the environmental impact of meat production as a waste and the underlying cause of the global food scarcity.
+My heart sank, and my thoughts changed, but I lacked the courage to follow through with action.

 It took many years for my transformation to happen.
 First I cut down my consumption of meat and fish, followed by becoming vegetarian and later on letting go of all dairy products.
-About a year later I stopped using any animal product and I was vegan.
+About a year then I stopped using any animal product, and I was vegan.
 It took a lot of courage.
-I faced many critics but armed with a new passion and tons of facts, my journey was well on its way.
+I faced many critics but armed with a new passion and tons of facts; my journey was well on its way.
 I couldn’t turn my head away anymore.
-I wanted to be genuine and although it was not an easy transition I now stand a proud vegan.
+I wanted to be genuine and although it was not a smooth transition I now stand a proud vegan.
 I have no desire to revert whatsoever.
 I hope you can relate to my story because my deepest wish today is to carry this message of love and kindness to as many hearts as possible.
 It is time to face the facts and stop being hypocritical.
-The planet, animals, as well as the survival of the human species are in a critical state of emergency.
+The planet, animals, as well as the survival of the human species, are in a critical state of emergency.
 We need to take action NOW.
-Thank you Morrissey, you were right: meat is murder.
+Thank you, Morrissey, you were right: meat is murder.